yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-02-bigo-and-functional/README.md

   return result;
 }
 ```
-* a program with no side effects at all is not very usefull
+* A program with no side effects at all is not very usefull
- * no side effects means no input or output
+ * No side effects means no input or output from or to devices and the user
-* because a program with no-side effects is not useful, functional programers try two write there code as functional as possible
+* Because a program with no-side effects is not useful, functional programers try two write there code as functional as possible
- * they do this by limiting functions with side effects to as few as possible
+ * They do this by creating as few functions with side effects as possible
- * they also have design patterns for wraping functions with side effects to act like pure functions
+ * They also have design patterns for wraping functions with side effects so they act like pure functions
-* functional programers use a techneque called function composition that allows them to create functions out of function combinations.
+* Functional programers use a powerful techneque called function composition that allows them to create functions out of function combinations
 * Pros of functional programming
  * Easy to test
  * When done correclty its more readble